+ Historic + Thoughtful + Loving +

 Secretary

-Pamela Gabauer
+Pamela Gebauer

 I have been a member of St. Stephen’s Church and then Emmaus Anglican Church, since 1995.
 During that time, I have served in the prayer ministry and as a Lay Reader, as well as a trustee.
 I was also involved in directing the Steering Committee during the launching of Emmaus Anglican Church in 2009.
 I worked with an urban mission in Montreal from 1989 to 2018.
 I came to know the Lord while I was a university student in Buffalo, and shortly afterward, felt led to serve the Lord full-time in the Quebec context.
 I’m continually challenged by the mission field here in Montreal and have been greatly blessed by the spiritual encouragement of Emmaus church in my life.
-I look forward towhat the Lord has in store for our church in its mission to Montreal.
+I look forward to what the Lord has in store for our church in its mission to Montreal.